 The average salary is $75,770 per year ($36.43/hour) based on the latest BLS data.

-A career as a Radiology Technician in Texas offers stability, strong pay, and clear advancement opportunities in healthcare.
+A career as a Radiology Technician in Texas provides a clear path to a stable, well-paying job in the growing healthcare industry.

-Within 2 years, you can complete your degree, earn certification, and become licensed to work across hospitals and imaging centers.
+In just two years, you can complete your degree, earn national certification, and become licensed to work in hospitals and imaging centers across the state.

 Take your next step today.